stranck/ConvintoBot/README.md

 With the last update it also include optional Twitch notifications for Live Streaming and the awesome **Subscribers Group Manager** function!

+###### This bot is really old, and its code it's absolutely shit.
+I started writing it when I first met OOB programming.
+It needs a complete rewrite, but I don't have enough time.
+Btw I'm adding instagram support.
+DM me (www.stranck.ovh) for more info about its functionalities

 ## Changelog

 **2017-08-23**